W

 These fish are sexually dimorphic, with females generally being larger.
 They can grow up to 9 feet long and weigh over 150 pounds.
 Countershading refers to their coloration.
 This coloration serves as camouflage, with a dirty white ventral side and a dark blue dorsal side.

 The white marlin has an impressive dorsal fin, which runs the length of its body.
 Also, 28 to 46 rays compose the fin.
 This dorsal fin is especially striking and is distinguishable by its tall and curved shape that tapers as it reaches the back of the fish.
+It is an iconic feature of this species and one that is often used to identify white marlins and differentiate them from other similar species.

 Evolution and History

 The original scientific name for the white marlin is Tetrapturus albidus, a classification first used by the scientist Felipe Poey in 1860.
 This scientific name groups the white marlin with other fish of the same genus, such as the Mediterranean spearfish, shortbill spearfish, longbill spearfish, and roundscale spearfish.
-The billfish species that has a range of morphological and biological characteristics characterize the genus Tetrapturus.
+The billfish species that have a range of morphological and biological characteristics characterize the genus Tetrapturus.

 The white marlin’s evolutionary history has been traced back to the Langhian Age, around 15 million years ago, through the discovery of fossils from their ancestors.
 Furthermore, it has been revealed that extinct species of the genus Palaeorhynchus were present 56 million years ago.